Caixabank staff protest against job cuts as bankers' pay in spotlight

 Though the government and the Bank of Spain have no power to enforce cuts on fixed salaries of banks’ executives, the matter has become sensitive for Caixabank, where the state holds a 16% stake, down from around 60% in Bankia.

-On Thursday, the Bank of Spain called on banks to be "extremely prudent" regarding bankers' bonuses, while the Labour Ministry has called on Caixabank and BBVA (BBVA.MC), which also plans layoffs, to reduce staff cuts, a source familiar with the matter told Reuters.
+On Thursday, the Bank of Spain called on banks to be “extremely prudent” regarding bankers’ bonuses, while the Labour Ministry has called on Caixabank and BBVA, which also plans layoffs, to reduce staff cuts, a source familiar with the matter told Reuters.

 On Friday, Goirigolzarri said in a speech to shareholders at the meeting that “short-term workforce adjustments” were needed to preserve the “maximum number of sustainable jobs for the future”.